AutodeskGames/stingray-docs/source/sdk_help/extend_editor/asset_editing.md

 ### Registering a type file for editing

 When creating a `.type` file, you need to ensure the `extension` property is set to the file extension corresponding to your asset.
 This indicate to the Stingray type system that your `.type` file describes a new asset.
-See ~{Stingray Type Descriptor}~ for a complete description of the type format.
+See ~{ Stingray Type System }~ for a complete description of the type format.

 Here is how `scatter_brush.type` specifies its extension: